 No, all syringes whether used or not must be disposed of in a sharps container.

-For areas on the main campus that are serviced or managed by the College’s Housekeeping Services Department (A-E, LBRC, S, Kipps Bay, WGC, Whitney, Oxford) red bags for regulated medical waste can be obtained by contacting Housekeeping Services at (646) 962-9947 (ext.
-1-9947 internally).
-These bags come pre-printed with the College’s name and address to be used for College-generated biological waste.
+For areas on the main campus that are serviced or managed by the College’s Housekeeping Services Department (A-E, LBRC, S, Feil, Weill Greenberg Center, Whitney, Oxford) red bags for regulated medical waste can be obtained by contacting Housekeeping Services at (646) 962-9912).
+These bags come pre-printed with the Medical College’s name and address.
 The sizes available from the College are:

 - 23" x 24" Red Bag Liner